vorexfaiq/atom-armv7l/README.md

 ![atom-1.15.0-armv7l](https://i.gyazo.com/ce02f284e5d47e0b77a60728aadf0e98.png)
 I was unable to build the newest version of Atom due to broken mksnapshot binaries for armv7l, so in this guide we will be using the latest stable version (1.15.0).

-This for was made only for armv7l machines, and should only be built on it!
+This was made only for armv7l machines, and should only be built on it!

 All builds tested on Xubuntu 14.04 @ ASUS Transformer Pad TF300TG.
 I don't guarantee that this guide will work for all devices.
-I succesfully built Atom on my machine and just want to share some build advice.
+I have succesfully built Atom on my machine and just want to share some build advice.

 ### Prerequisites